Edwing123/learning-zig-from-docs/comments/README.md

 to our code.

-comments in Zig start with two forward slashes (`//`) and end until the end of the inline.
+comments in Zig start with two forward slashes (`//`) and end until the end of the line.

 ```zig
 // This is a comment.